easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 </center>
 @endhtmlonly
 <center>
-<i>Figure 13.
-Arterial pressure waveform comparisons.
+<i>@figuredef {ArterialPRessureWaveforms} Arterial pressure waveform comparisons.
 The diastolic and systolic pressures were validated using the data shown in Table 1.
 To validate the waveform shape and demonstrate the overall feature match of the engine pressure waveform with the  validation data, a waveform was found on PhysioNet @cite goldberger2000physiobank .
 However, the patient heart rate and parameters are slightly different than the engine patient.
 This led to timing discrepancies and differences in the diastolic and systolic pressures.
 To demonstrate the waveform feature matching, a separate axis is used for each data set.
 Both the validation waveform and the engine waveform show sharp increases in pressure during the systolic period.
 After the contraction occurs, the pressure begins decreasing and that is where the main difference in the engine and the validation data occur.
 There is a dip and subsequent rise in the arterial pressure that occurs due to the dicrotic notch, which the engine does not capture.</i>
 </center><br>

 @anchor cardiovascular-validation-conditions
 Validation - Actions and Conditions
 --------------------
 All actions in the CV System were validated.
-A summary of this validation is shown in Table 3.
+A summary of this validation is shown in @tableref {ValidationSummary}.
 More details on each individual scenario's validation can be found below.

 <center>
-*Table 3.
-Cumulative validation results for %Cardiovascular specific conditions and actions scenarios.*
+*@tabledef {ValidationSummary} Cumulative validation results for %Cardiovascular specific conditions and actions scenarios.*
 </center>

 |	Key	|